A Unified Server Quality Metric for Tennis: Abstract

 \section{Abstract}

-Traditional tennis rating systems, such as Elo, summarize overall player strength but do not isolate the independent value of serving.
-Using point-by-point data from Wimbledon and the U.S. Open, we develop serve-specific player metrics to isolate serving quality from overall performance.
-For each tournament and gender, we fit logistic mixed-effects models using serve speed, speed variability, and placement features, with crossed server and returner random intercepts capturing unobserved server and returner-strength effects.
-We use these models to estimate Server Quality Scores (SQS) that reflect players' serving ability.
-In out-of-sample tests, SQS shows stronger alignment with serve efficiency (measured as points won within three shots) than weighted Elo.
-Associations with overall serve win percentage are smaller and mixed across datasets, and neither SQS nor wElo consistently dominates on that outcome.
-These findings highlight that serve-specific metrics complement holistic ratings and provide actionable insight for coaching, forecasting, and player evaluation.
+Traditional tennis rating systems (e.g., Elo) summarize overall player strength but do not isolate the independent value of serving.
+Using point-by-point data from Wimbledon and the U.S.\ Open, we develop serve-specific player metrics that separate serving quality from return ability and other latent factors.
+For each tournament and gender, we fit logistic mixed-effects models of point outcomes using serve speed, speed variability, and placement features, with crossed server and returner random intercepts to capture unobserved player strengths.
+From these models we derive Server Quality Scores (SQS): partially pooled, opponent-adjusted estimates of players' serving impact.
+In out-of-sample evaluation, SQS aligns more strongly with serve efficiency---the probability of winning points within three shots---than weighted Elo.
+We further benchmark SQS against task-aligned serve-stat baselines and model ablations, quantifying the incremental value of serve features and partial pooling.
+Associations with overall serve win percentage are smaller and dataset-dependent, and neither SQS nor weighted Elo consistently dominates that outcome.
+Overall, SQS is best interpreted as a measure of serve-induced short-point advantage (serve quality plus early-point conversion), complementing holistic ratings with actionable insight for coaching, forecasting, and player evaluation.